stelzinga/MF/Management_Framework.md

 A Procedure is an established or formalised manner of performing a Process.
 It is a well documented explanation of what to do, how, where, when, and by whom.
 Procedures are used to define, configure and perform Processes in an optimal manner.
 Unlike Frameworks, a Procedure yield precise and reproducible Results, and it involves manual work.

 ### Software
-A Software is downloaded for free, purchased or built.
-It achieves a specific outcome either by configuration, automating a manual Process, and/or by simplifying a Process even if it remains partially manual.
+A Software is downloaded for free, purchased or developed.
+It achieves a specific outcome either by configuration or automating a manual Process, and/or by simplifying a Process even if it remains partially manual.

-The Profile is itself a Framework whereas the Profile Tree Items are forms of Definition.
+The Profile is itself a Framework whereas the Profile Tree Items are  Definitions.
 Some key Tools used in the rest of this Note are discussed below:

 ### 6W Framework
 The 6W Framework aids in framing *any* topic by enforcing answers to 6 fundamental questions: *What*, *Where*, *When*, *Who*, *Why* and *How* a.k.a. *Which* (hence 6W).
 The following are examples for each: